Omar-Ra7al/Internship-Landing-Page/README.md

 ## Lighthouse Performance

 Lighthouse scores for performance and best practices are 100%.
 However, accessibility has room for improvement, specifically concerning color contrast.

+## Demo
+You can view the live demo of this project [here](https://omar-ra7al.github.io/Internship-Landing-Page/).